Derived algebraic geometry: Introduction

 Basic objects of study in the field are derived schemes and derived stacks.
-The oft-cited motivation is Serre's intersection formula.
+The often-cited motivation is Serre's intersection formula.
 In the usual formulation, the formula involves the Tor functor and thus, unless higher Tor vanish, the scheme-theoretic intersection (i.e., fiber product of immersions) does not yield the correct intersection number.
 In the derived context, one takes the derived tensor product $A \otimes^L B$, whose higher homotopy is higher Tor, whose Spec is not a scheme but a derived scheme.
 Hence, the "derived" fiber product yields the correct intersection number.
 See Theorem 3.22 in Khan, where derived intersection theory has been developed.

 The term "derived" is used in the same way as derived functor or derived category, in the sense that the category of commutative rings is being replaced with a ∞-category of "derived rings."
 In classical algebraic geometry, the derived category of quasi-coherent sheaves is viewed as a triangulated category, but it has natural enhancement to a stable ∞-category, which can be thought of as the ∞-categorical analogue of an abelian category.